 Rue Joseph-Piller 13

 Contact is also possible by phone or via the contact form.
 The telephone number is listed on the website of the Cantonal Tax Administration.
 A mouse click leads to the contact form.
 Questions about tax returns and filing deadlines can also be answered by the relevant municipal office.
-Alternatively, a tax advisor can complete your tax return.
+Alternatively, a tax accountant can complete your tax return.

 Tax software accepted in the canton of Fribourg

 The tax return can be submitted digitally in all Swiss cantons.
 The tax return online can be created with tax software.
 The individual Swiss cantons accept different tax software.
 The canton of Fribourg accepts the FriTax tax software, which is available for download on the website of the cantonal tax administration.